tdreitz/bloc-jams-angular/README.md

 >See lines 14 and 35 of `Gruntfile.js` for the accepted file extensions of assets.

-### Difference between Pages and Templates

-The `templates` directory should hold any HTML files used as templates in Angular states configured by UI Router.
-All other HTML files belong in the `pages` directory.

 ### Procfile

 The `Procfile` is a file for [providing instructions to Heroku servers](https://devcenter.heroku.com/articles/procfile) that run after pushing new code to the repository. __Do not change the contents of the Procfile__ or Heroku will throw an error when you attempt to visit your application.

->For more information about how to use Heroku with Bloc's frontend applications, see our [resource on using Heroku](https://www.bloc.io/resources/using-heroku-frontend).

 ## Grunt plugins